 How long to stay in Madrid?

-Madrid is a livable city with lots of cultural and sociable activities.
+Madrid is a liveable city with lots of cultural and sociable activities.
 Therefore it is ideal for a weekend or a short stay.
+Alternatively, you can extend your stay and spend few days in Seville.

 On foot: You can easily walk to most places in Madrid.
 Actually walking is the best way to explore the city.